 Characteristics of a secure system

 Security has to be distinguished from clandestinity.
-A secure system is not required to hide the fact that communication is taking place or to obfuscate it's participants.
+A secure system is not required to hide the fact that communication is taking place or to obfuscate its participants.
 That would constitute a different requirement on a communication system.

 Confidentiality